 Prime Lending Rate in Home Loan

-If you are planning to avail of a Home Loan, you must also know that your chosen lender will decide the final interest rate to be offered to you by assessing how big a credit risk you are and they will do this by checking your credit report.
-If your credit report is good and your CIBIL score is above 750, you will get the lowest rate that the lender must offer.
-However, if the lender thinks you are a credit risk, primarily because of an unreliable CIBIL score and bad repayment behaviour in the past, you will get a loan on unfavourable terms and conditions.
+If you are planning to avail of a Home Loan, you must also know that your chosen lender will decide the final interest rate to be offered to you by assessing creditworthiness and they will do this by checking your credit report.
+If your credit report is good and your CIBIL score is above 750, your lender may offer you a Home Loan at a low interest rate.
+If your credit score is below 750, you may not be able to avail of a Home Loan at favourable terms.

 Factors Affect Prime Lending Rate_WC

 - Now that we know what PLR rate is, let us try to understand how lenders decide their Prime Lending Rate.
 Lenders decide the prime lending rate, i.e. the interest rate they wish to offer to their best customers through an internal board meeting.
 It is the board that decides the final Prime Lending Rate.
 Once the board has decided on the prime lending rate, it remains the same at all branches of the lender throughout the country.

 - Based on their Prime Lending Rate, lenders also decide their Home Loan interest rates.
 The interest rate that a lender charges on a loan is the sum of the prime lending rate and spread.
 Borrowers should know that the spread could either be negative or positive and once decided, it stays the same through the tenor of the loan.